Skip to Content

 Community Services Building and Inspections staff continue to work with individual property owners impacted by the wildfire.

-As of March 29, 51 Demolition permit applications have been received, 50 approved and 39 completed.
-In addition, eight building permit applications have been received and four been issued.
-One Development permit application has been received.
+As of January 2023, 46 Demolition permit applications have been received and approved and 35 completed.
+In addition, 36 building permit applications have been received and 34 been issued.
+Six Development permit applications have been received and approved.
+Four Temporary recreational vehicle permits applications have been received and approved.

 It's important for affected property owners with fire damage to contact our staff in order to make an application.
 A demolition permit is the first step in the process to ensure proper waste disposal and that any remediation requirements are met, prior to any construction taking place.